 Caring for Your Cat

-At Animal Health Services of Cave Creek’s Cat Care Clinic, we celebrate the health of our cats, which includes prioritizing preventative healthcare.
-Routine exams and, when necessary, routine diagnostics, help us look for the most common diseases that affect our furry friends.
+At Animal Health Services of Cave Creek’s Cat Care Clinic, we celebrate and encourage great cat health, which includes prioritizing preventative healthcare.
+Routine exams and, when necessary, routine diagnostics, help us look for the most common diseases that affect our feline furry friends.

 Cat Grooming and Coat Care